Last updated: 6th October 2020

 - 6th October 2020: Updated instructions for balenaSound v3.0

 - 7th July 2020: Added Deploy with balena method and links to official app site for docs, troubleshooting, and more.

 balenaSound already allowed you to stream audio from multiple sources with minimal effort.
-Now with this latest update, you can have a fleet of devices playing perfectly synchronized audio all over your place without paying a premium.
+Now you can have a fleet of devices playing perfectly synchronised audio all over your place without paying a premium.

 The latest version retains the previous functionality, but now, if you have more than one device, the audio will be seamlessly and automatically sent to all the other devices in your application.

 If you have a couple Raspberry Pis and some spare speakers or an old stereo, you can build your own Sonos stand-in; read on and give it a go!